 Indiana Pacers Star Myles Turner Opens Up About Body In Two Very Interesting Photos On Instagram

+Indiana Pacers Star Myles Turner Opens Up About Body In Two Very Revealing Photos On Instagram

 Myles Turner of the Indiana Pacers posted two photos to his Instagram story, and both photos can be seen in a Tweet below from Dime (which Turner also retweeted).

-Note: Update: The Pacers have also Tweeted out the photos of Turner to their Twitter account.